AdobeDocs/experience-platform.en/help/tags/api/getting-started.md

 ---
-title: Getting started with the Reactor API
+title: Authenticate and access the Reactor API
 description: Learn how to get started with the Reactor API, including steps to generate required access credentials.
 exl-id: fc1acc1d-6cfb-43c1-9ba9-00b2730cad5a
 ---
-# Getting started with the Reactor API
+# Authenticate and access the Reactor API

 In order to use the [Reactor API](https://developer.adobe.com/experience-platform-apis/references/reactor/) to create and manage Tags extensions, each request must include the following authentication headers: